Krystyna Borkowska: Playing with Space and Time

 I only started making the reductive paintings in London, not so long before I moved to New York, but at that time even if it was a triptych or four pieces, these were still of a scale of London.
 It had a different scale, it had more concentration of an actual piece.
 I used metallic pigment, which I would blow into the front of the painting.

 Then I went into using metal leaf – this is more or less the time of the transition to New York – and the scale also moved.
 They were more monumental in their composition, and I realized that I don’t use them as paintings that should be hung on the wall.
-Before I had an exhibition of mirrors in one gallery, and I more or less hung them just like paintings.
+Before I had an exhibition of mirrors in one gallery, and I hung them just like paintings.
 And then, when the different scale developed, I started to think more about the space and positioning in the space.

 What was, in fact, the idea behind your current solo show Arches and Other Curves?